-In addition to the 2-13 committees charged with providing feedback and recommendations on specific reorganizations, I requested reports from the deans of CEAS, A&S, and CANR to provide narratives on how they would manage the proposed reorganizations.
-I have received draft reports from each of the cognizant deans and our office will be engaged with discussions and feedback over the next few weeks.
-I have also requested of all deans a report of personnel that will be impacted and anticipated departures (resignations and retirements), as well as teach-out plans for degree programs slated for elimination.
-Those reports are due to Academic Affairs on October 15.
+In addition to the 2-13 committees charged with providing feedback and recommendations on specific reorganizations, I requested and received reports from the deans of CEAS, A&S, CANR, and EDUC to provide narratives on how they would manage the proposed reorganizations.
+In addition to the plan outlined in this memo, my office has generated a report of personnel that will be impacted and anticipated departures (resignations and retirements) as the result of budget reductions, as well as teach-out plans for degree programs slated for elimination.
+This information will be submitted to the Board for review.